DAILY 10AM to 5PM

 Dia de Muertos

-The public is cordially invited to join us in making the Community altar "Ofrenda" in the Outdoor classroom, enjoy music by Mariachi Buenaventura and refreshments.
+The public is cordially invited to join us in making the Community altar "Ofrenda" in the Outdoor classroom.
+Bring a picture or other memento you do not need back to add your loved one to the community altar.
+Enjoy music by Mariachi Buenaventura and refreshments.
 The FREE event is for all ages.

 Sunday November 2, 2014